HackPartners/darwinrest/README.md

 Currently the project is in early alpha phase.
 We are waiting for greater support in order to develop this project further.
 Our future roadmap includes:
 * Exposing a REST interface for all SOAP endpoints
 * Exposing a REST interface for extra functionality
-** Adding status of OpenLDWS API through REST
+* Adding status of OpenLDWS API through REST
 * Exposing a WebSockets interface for Darwin PUSH data
-* Exploring posibility of adding REST interface to data from Darwin PUSH
+* Exploring possibility of adding REST interface to data from Darwin PUSH

 ## License